miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 Remember, you're not just building a technical system; you're pioneering a new approach to AI-powered development.
 By effectively communicating your vision and engaging with the community, you can inspire others and contribute to the future of technology.

-Me: Write a script for a video taking your advice to Show, Don't Just Tell for this article...
+**Me**: Write a script for a video taking your advice to Show, Don't Just Tell for this article...

-Gemini: Okay, I'm fired up to help you brainstorm some killer YouTube video ideas that'll bring that awesome article to life!
+**Gemini**: Okay, I'm fired up to help you brainstorm some killer YouTube video ideas that'll bring that awesome article to life!

 Here are a few video concepts that take a "show, don't tell" approach: